jade-guiton/pixcraft/README.md

 # PixCraft
 Yet Another Minecraft clone written in C++.
 Mostly for learning and practice purposes.

+To compile this, you will need to install the Flatbuffers compiler and development files, as well as the the libraries GLFW3, GLM, Freetype.
+On Linux, this can usually be done with the following command:
+`sudo apt install libglfw3 libglfw3-dev libglm-dev libfreetype6 libfreetype6-dev`

+You will probably also need to change the options at the top of the Makefile to match your current OS and installation.

 Basic controls:
 - F11 to enter/exit fullscreen mode
 - WASD for movement (or equivalent keys on other layouts)